HajoRijgersberg/OM/README.md

 <!-- ## <a name="grounding"></a>Grounding -->

-OM is based on several official paper standards, such as the [Guide for the Use of the International System of Units](http://physics.nist.gov/cuu/pdf/sp811.pdf), by the NIST, a document that represents the SI as established by the General Conference on Weights and Measures (CGPM) adapted to the United States – adapted back by us to the global standard (metre, litre, deca, tonne).
+OM is based on several official paper standards, such as the [Guide for the Use of the International System of Units](http://physics.nist.gov/cuu/pdf/sp811.pdf), by the NIST, a document that represents the SI as established by the General Conference on Weights and Measures (CGPM), adapted to the United States – adapted back by us to the global standard (metre, litre, deca, tonne).

 ## <a name="concepts"></a>Concepts